 .png)

-Following the diagnosis, the project moved into training and sensitisation activities, helping street food vendors improve food quality and adopt safer practices.
+After the diagnosis, the project turned to training and awareness-raising activities, helping street food vendors improve food quality and adopt safer practices.

-In 2025, based on the priorities identified in 2024, the municipality tested two pilots in the fresh produce markets.
-These practices included the new mobile counters for street food vendors at Rood–Woko and improved vegetable stalls at Nabii Yaar.
-In a very short time the upgrades proved to strengthen the links with local farmers in the Green Belt (the area around the city where many local farmers grow vegetables), making it easier to supply fresh products to urban consumers.
+In 2025, based on the priorities identified, the municipality tested two pilot projects in the fresh produce markets.
+These practices included new mobile counters for street food vendors in Rood–Woko and improved vegetable stalls in Nabii Yaar.
+In a very short time, these improvements have strengthened ties with local farmers in the Green Belt (the area around the city where many local farmers grow vegetables), making it easier for urban consumers to source fresh produce.

-The city monitored progress through regular visits and feedback from vendors and customers.
-Lessons from this initiative will inform Ouagadougou’s Territorial Food Plan.
+The city has monitored progress with regular visits and feedback from vendors and customers.

 .png)

-"This award to the municipality is a step, but the path towards sustainable food governance has only just begun.
-It will already continue with the development of the territorial food plan for greater Ouagadougou.
-Let's continue to build resilient and nourishing cities together!"
-Bernadette Ouattara - Regional Director of the Good Food for Cities Programme at Rikolto.
+"This award for the municipality is a step, but the path to sustainable food governance has only just begun.
+It will already continue to develop the territorial food plan for the greater Ouagadougou region.
+Let's continue to build resilient and nourishing cities together!
+Bernadette Ouattara, Regional Director of the Good Food for Cities programme in Rikolto.